KnudsenMorten/ClientInspectorV2/README.md

 <br>

 # Desired State Dashboards - How to get insight of my environment from the data ?
-Initially, you will have access to Azure Dashboards installed by the [ClientInSpectorV2-DeploymentKit](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit)
+As part of the initial deployment using [ClientInSpectorV2-DeploymentKit](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit), you will have access to lots of Azure Dashboards and Azure Workbooks.

-The idea of the dashboards is that they will show where your infrastucture is drifting from best practice.
-Think of them as KPIs, where we might not be in control.
+The idea of the dashboards is that they will show where your infrastucture is drifting from 'desired state'.
+Think of them as KPIs, where the infrastructure is not in control.

-Instead of having a task with patching and managing antivirus, we will have KPIs, which will show, where computers are **not** patched - or where realtime protection in anvirus is **not** running - or machines which **has bluescreened** during the last 24 hours.
+Instead of having a task with patching and managing antivirus, you can consider to have KPIs, which will show, where computers are **not** patched - or where realtime protection in anvirus is **not** running - or machines which **has bluescreened** during the last 24 hours.

+This is the same concept as **Microsoft Secure Score**.

 ![Antivirus](img/Sample-Bitlocker-2.png)